Skip to main content

 What Makes a Wellness Program Voluntary

-This protection extends beyond direct punishment; it also means your employer cannot take any adverse employment action against you, such as interfering with your role, intimidating you, or denying you coverage under a group for refusing to participate.
+This protection extends beyond direct punishment; it also means your employer cannot take any adverse employment action against you, such as interfering with your role, intimidating you, or denying you coverage under a group health plan for refusing to participate.
 The legal framework is designed to ensure that your decision remains your own, free from undue pressure.

 The distinction between a permissible incentive and a coercive penalty is the line that defines a program’s legality.
 For instance, receiving a modest reward for completing a health assessment is generally acceptable.
 Conversely, facing a significant financial detriment for opting out would likely be considered a penalty, rendering the program involuntary and unlawful.